 - Pyometra – this is a uterine infection caused by the use of estrogens.
 It is a severe health issue that is resistant to antibiotics.
 Sometimes, the only solution to save the pet is spaying.

-- Bone Marrow Suppression – BMS leads to severe anemia, a severe downsize of white blood cells’ levels and very low levels of platelet.
+- Bone Marrow Suppression – BMS leads to severe anemia, a severe downsize of white blood cells’ levels and very low levels of the platelet.
 Just as leukemia, this disease can be fatal.
 BMS may occur after in between two weeks and two months of estrogen therapy and in most cases it is irreversible.

 - Infertility – while rare and not fully explained, infertility may occur after estrogen treatment.